danchoi/fredit/README.md

 * can use a web browser interface to edit files

 One option here is to set up a full Rails development environment on Chad's computer.
-But this would involve a lot of hand-holding.
+But this is not attractive, because it would involve a lot of hand-holding.
 Chad is not familiar with Linux or git.
-So I would have to teach Chad a lot of things just to get to the point where he could edit the view files and the stylesheet: how to check out the application code from the git repository, how to start the Rails app, how to run migrations, and lots of other stuff.
+So I would have to teach Chad a lot of things just to get to the point where he could edit the view files and the stylesheet: how to check out the application code from the git repository, how to start the Rails app, how to run migrations.
+I would have to install Ruby, gems, and the RDBMS on Chad's computer for him.
+I would have to teach Chad who to check his changes into the git repository and push them upstream.